 • Emerson: Ovation and DeltaV on the process automation side, plus acquired platforms for upstream.
 Emerson is the default name on major oil and gas operations, particularly for larger pads and midstream.

 • Inductive Automation (Ignition): a platform more than a full-stack vendor.
-Ignition runs on Java, is licensed per server rather than per tag, and has become the SCADA standard for a generation of Rocky Mountain and Permian integrators.
+Ignition runs on Java, is licensed per server rather than per tag, and has become the SCADA standard for a generation of integrators working across Texas, the Rockies, and every major U.S. basin.
 If you hear “Ignition SCADA,” this is the product.

 • VTScada (Trihedral): a Canadian-origin SCADA platform with strong adoption in Western Canada and the northern U.S. Known for reliability and a tight licensing model.